 Query All FilesSalesforce permission, otherwise only files related to this user will be backed up and it could result in data integrity issues.
 Click here for more on GRAX permissions.

 When clicking on the Summary Link for a

 Files type backup, you will notice some additional columns.
 The first three columns represent the same information as always.
 This will show how many records were provided by Salesforce versus how many were inserted/updated into GRAX.
 With Files, however, you need to remember that there is also an actual file binary that must be downloaded from Salesforce and uploaded to your specified storage provider.
 The last two columns represent this information.
 Additionally, you will see information about how many REST API calls were used.

 Binaries Processed shows how many file binaries were successfully downloaded and subsequently uploaded to storage.
 Note that this number may not always exactly match the number that were queried from Salesforce as GRAX will only process binaries if it does not already have the latest version.

-Unable to Process represents files that GRAX was not able to successfully process, likely due to either the file having been deleted out of Salesforce before GRAX could download, or some other issue such as a corrupted file or another error in the download/upload process that could not be resolved after the 3 GRAX retries.
+Unable to Process represents files that GRAX was not able to successfully process, likely due to either the file having been deleted out of Salesforce before GRAX could download, or some other issue such as a corrupted file or another error in the download/upload process that could not be resolved after GRAX retries.

 When you select

 ContentDocumentin a backup, as mentioned above, GRAX will automatically query all related ContentDocumentLinks as well as the latest ContentVersion.
 On the Summary page, you will only see a number for